 Now, the amount spent on one’s entertainment purposes such as going for a movie or a concert or eating out can significantly impact the total budget.
 Students who choose to spend reasonably in their spare time can end up saving a lot of money.

-Relatively speaking, the cost of student accommodation in Glasgow is a lot lesser than many other urban cities.
+Relatively speaking, the cost of student accommodation in Glasgow or student housing Glasgow is a lot lesser than many other urban cities.
 As per a report by Numbeo, rent in cities such as London is around 151.52% more than the rent in Glasgow.
-When it comes to student accommodation, the rent depends on majorly three things- 1) Distance of the accommodation from the university and which part of the town it is located in, 2) How big the room is and whether one decides to share the room or live privately and 3) The apartment and community facilities available for the students.
-Most of the decent student accommodations fall in the range of £105 to £180 per week.
+When it comes to student accommodation in Glasgow or student apartments Glasgow, the rent depends on majorly three things- 1) Distance of the Glasgow uni accommodation from the university and which part of the town it is located in, 2) How big the room is and whether one decides to share the room or live privately and 3) The apartment and community facilities available for the students.
+Most of the decent student accommodation in Glasgow or student flats Glasgow fall in the range of £105 to £180 per week.
 This rent is inclusive of utility bills which reduces the monthly expenditure.

 If you are a Scottish student or an EU undergraduate, Student Awards Agency for Scotland (SAAS) will most likely cover your tuition fee and might also offer supplementary grants and loans.
 The SAAS offers support to Scottish students regardless of their financial condition.